Why your business should consider near field communication

 1. Increased customer satisfaction

 Improving customer experience is always a priority for merchants.
-NFC can make transactions easy, as consumers only need to hold up their phones to make a payment.
+NFC can make payment transactions easy, as consumers only need to hold up their phones to make a payment.
 This ease of use cuts down on the amount of time customers have to wait in line, as well as time spent at the register.

 Customers can also load coupons and promotions onto their smartphones for easy access during transactions.
 Furthermore, merchants can place NFC tags around the store to answer consumer questions.
 A customer simply has to wave their device over the code to learn more about the product.
 With a simplified shopping and checkout process, customers are more likely to be satisfied with their experience, which can translate to increased customer loyalty.